aoijs/aoi.js/README.md

 - Built-in support of [database](https://www.npmjs.com/package/dbdjs.db) by default and ready for multipurposes.
 - Built-in 500+ functions, simple and easy to learn.
-- Simple to learn, all in string based and compact.
+- Simple to learn, all in string-based and compact.
 - Support of extensions available to be used by the community.

 ## Installation